 Minimum contacts = the teacher’s note

-In International Shoe, the Supreme Court stated that if a state court wants to assert personal jurisdiction over an out-of-state defendant, the defendant must have enough contact with the state so that it would be fair for the court to assert jurisdiction over the defendant.
+In International Shoe, the Supreme Court stated that if a court wants to assert personal jurisdiction over an out-of-state defendant, the defendant must have enough contact with the state so that it would be fair for the court to assert jurisdiction over the defendant.
 More specifically, the Court said that there must be enough contact such that jurisdiction would not violate the Due Process Clause of the 14th Amendment.
 We call this “minimum contacts.”

 Long Arm Statutes